samwilliamsprojects/StreamlinedPokerSolver/README.md

 Tools added outside of an open-source Poker solver (https://github.com/bupticybee/TexasSolver) for easier use

 # To run the solver:
-Edit the "input.txt" file in the TexasSolver directory to match your hand.
+Edit the "input.txt" file in the TexasSolver directory to match your desired hand and bet sizings.
 Then run

 ./run_solver.sh